 The noncustodial parent and/or an account holder of interest (joint account holder) may request a review of the encumbrance placed with a Financial Institution (FI).
 The request may be made verbally or in writing.
 The requestor must provide proof that the frozen funds are not the noncustodial parents and that the noncustodial parent does not have personal use of said funds.
-The proof will consist of at least two prior months bank statements accompanied by canceled checks and/or other information from the bank which verifies the funds are not the noncustodial parents and the noncustodial parent does not have personal use of the funds.
+The proof will consist of at least two prior months bank statements accompanied by canceled checks and/or other information from the bank which verifies the funds are not the noncustodial parents and the noncustodial parent does not have personal use of the noncustodial parents are not the noncustodial parents and the noncustodial parent does not have personal use of the funds.
 NOTE: If the joint account holder is the noncustodial parent's current partner/spouse, the funds are considered available to him/her.